Emerald Point, Lake Tahoe, USADrone-based forest mapping

 Our tree mapping work supports the Open Forest Observatory.

 We are developing an open-source, automated workflow for producing high-accuracy, spatially extensive (10-300 ha) maps of forest stands at the individual tree level using drone imagery.
-Potential applications of these maps include planning post-fire reforestation treatments, developing thinning and prescribed fire prescriptions, and inventorying carbon stocks.
-Our workflow enables mapping of about 50 ha (125 acres) of forest area in less than 2 days of a single technician’s time (including collection of drone imagery using a single consumer drone and imagery processing).
+Potential applications of these maps include planning post-fire reforestation treatments, developing thinning and prescribed fire prescriptions, and quantifying carbon stocks.
+Our workflow enables mapping of over 50 ha (125 acres) of forest area in less than 2 days of a single technician’s time (including collection of drone imagery using a single consumer drone and data processing).
 The workflow has several steps:

 1. Image collection and photogrammetry